 Orthopedic specialists (doctors and other providers who treat bone and muscle problems) group scoliosis into types.
 Knowing the type of scoliosis helps health care providers treat it.

 Idiopathic scoliosis.
 This is the most common type of scoliosis.
 Kids can get it at any age, but most of the time it happens around puberty when a child goes through a growth spurt.
 Experts don't know exactly why this type of scoliosis develops, but it runs in some families.

 Congenital scoliosis.
-This type of scoliosis happens when something goes wrong with the way some of the vertebrae developed while a baby was in the womb.
+This type of scoliosis happens when something goes wrong with the way some vertebrae developed before a baby was born.
 The problem might not be noticed until a child goes through a growth spurt, usually around age 2 or between 8 and 13.